Ian Scott (American football)

-Josef Ian Scott (born November 8, 1981) is an American former college and professional football player who was a nose tackle in the National Football League (NFL) for six seasons during the 2000s.
-Scott played college football for the University of Florida, and thereafter, he played professionally for the Chicago Bears, Philadelphia Eagles and San Diego Chargers of the NFL.
+Josef Ian Scott (born November 8, 1981) is an American former professional football player who was a nose tackle for six seasons in the National Football League (NFL) during the 2000s.
+Scott played college football for the Florida Gators, and thereafter, he played in the NFL for the Chicago Bears and San Diego Chargers.

-Early years
+Early life

-Scott was born in Greenville, South Carolina in 1981.
+Scott was born in Greenville, South Carolina, in 1981.
 He attended Gainesville High School in Gainesville, Florida, where he played high school football for the Gainesville Purple Hurricanes and he was a member of the Purple Hurricanes' 1999 Florida state championship basketball team.
 Scott was a member of the National Honor Society and the valedictorian of his graduating class in 2000.

 College career

-Scott accepted an athletic scholarship to attend the University of Florida in Gainesville, where he majored in industrial engineering and played for coach Steve Spurrier and coach Ron Zook's Florida Gators football teams from 2000 to 2002.
+Scott accepted an athletic scholarship to attend the University of Florida in Gainesville, where he majored in industrial engineering and played for coach Steve Spurrier and coach Ron Zook's Gators football teams from 2000 to 2002.
 After starting for the Gators in 2001 and 2002, he was a second-team All-Southeastern Conference (SEC) selection both seasons.
-After his junior year, Scott decided to forgo his final season of NCAA eligibility and entered the NFL Draft.
+After his junior year, Scott decided to forgo his final season of NCAA eligibility and entered the NFL draft.